Introduction & Context

 Steady-State Heat Generation \(T_{out} > T_{in}\)

-Note: The specific heat capacity (\(c_p\)) must be adjusted if the material moisture content is high, as the latent heat of vaporization would invalidate the simplified energy balance model.
-This calculation assumes negligible changes in kinetic and potential energy.
+Note: The specific heat capacity (c_p) must be adjusted if the material moisture content is high, as the latent heat of vaporization would invalidate the simplified energy balance model.
+For a deeper understanding of how moisture influences grindability, see the moisture content effect on grindability.